To Self-Manage or Not to Self-Manage Your HOA, that is the question.

 What do you know about land acquisitions, easements, and recalls?

 What happens when the Board changes?
-Will new Board member have the same amount of time, patience and expertise?
+Will new Board members have the same amount of time, patience, and expertise?

 Do you have the time to follow through on the daily operations and financial affairs of your community?
 Although the day-to-day business is most likely very straightforward, you may be surprised at the amount of time each request will take.